tpnga95/tpnga95.github.io/index.md

 ---
 ## Daily Data Science

-### Utilizing Natural Language Processing to filter new vocabularies from a Youtube'substitle
+### Utilizing Natural Language Processing to filter new vocabulary from a Youtube subtitle

 <div style="text-align: justify">I built a program to facilitate my English learning journey by crawling subtitles from Youtube videos, utilizing NLP to do text preprocessing, and developing a graphic user interface to offer solutions to interact with my program. </div>